open-mmlab/mmengine/docs/en/tutorials/runner.md

 ```

 <details>
-<summary>Before running the actual example below, you should first run this piece of code for preparation of model, dataset and metric.
+<summary>Before running the actual example below, you should first run this piece of code for the preparation of the model, dataset, and metric.
 However, these implementations are not important in this tutorial and you can simply look through</summary>

 ```python
 import torch